awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 # AWS Identity and Access Management roles in AWS ParallelCluster<a name="iam"></a>

 AWS ParallelCluster uses AWS Identity and Access Management \(IAM\) roles for Amazon EC2 to enable instances to access AWS services for the deployment and operation of a cluster\.
-By default, the IAM role for Amazon EC2 is created as part of the cluster creation by AWS CloudFormation\.
+By default, the IAM role for Amazon EC2 is created when the cluster is created\.
 This means that the user that creates the cluster must have the appropriate level of permissions, as described in the following sections\.

 AWS ParallelCluster uses multiple AWS services to deploy and operate a cluster\.
 See the complete list in the [AWS Services used in AWS ParallelCluster](aws-services.md) section\.